The Boys Presents: Diabolical: Reception

+Critical response

-On review aggregator website Rotten Tomatoes, the series holds a 97% approval rating based on 34 reviews, with an average rating of 7.6/10.
+On review aggregator website Rotten Tomatoes, the series holds a 97% approval rating based on 36 reviews, with an average rating of 7.7/10.
 The website's critics consensus reads, "Diabolical's animated shorts pack the same supersized punch as The Boys, transposing the original series' scabrous social commentary into a cartoonish medium that's just as much devilish fun–and definitely not for kids."
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100 based on 7 critics, indicating "generally favorable reviews".